Invisible failures in human-AI interactions: Introduction

+The WildChat transcripts derive from GPT-3.5-Turbo and GPT-4, and are more than two years old.
+A natural question is whether our findings are artifacts of outmoded models.
+To address this (\cref{sec:future}), we sampled \stat{2K} single-turn transcripts from our larger \stat{100K} sample and had \stat{four} present-day frontier models -- \stat{Claude Sonnet 4.6, Claude Opus 4.6, GPT-4.1, and GPT-5.4} -- provide new responses.
+The resulting dataset, \ourdataset, is an approximate update to WildChat.
+Analysis of this dataset shows that failure rates have come down considerably.
+However, the vast majority of failures continue to be invisible in our sense, and the archetype distribution for \ourdataset\ is very similar to that of the original WildChat, which reinforces our argument that the archetypes are an asset for system monitoring.

-Finally, to illustrate the power of these invisible failure archetypes, we show that they help us identify systematic and variable AI limitations across different usage domains (\cref{sec:domains}).
-We find, for example, that software development has a high rate of visible failures as compared to other domains, whereas creative writing and UX design suffer particularly from \arch{The drift}.
-These patterns can help product designers establish expectations for how AI will behave in their domains, and they can help AI scientists and engineers identify usage domains requiring more attention during training phases of development.
+Finally, to illustrate the power of these invisible failure archetypes, we show that they help us identify systematic AI limitations across different usage domains (\cref{sec:domains}).
+We find, for example, that \arch{The confidence trap} and \arch{The contradiction unravel} are associated with domains involving factual knowledge and objective capabilities, where conflicting statements are more likely to be apparent to users.
+Such patterns can help product designers establish expectations for how AI will behave in their domains, and they can help scientists and engineers identify domains requiring more attention during model development.